-- ✓ Action 1.14 identified the City as a partner to allow residential uses of downtown buildings, which was accomplished with updates to the City zoning code and adoption of the Downtown Business District in 2020. - ✓ Action 6.1 identified the City as a partner to create and implement a cohesive design concept for Downtown Libby, encourage business and property owners to incorporate the new design into their renovation and redevelopment projects, and provide incentives (such as the matching grant program or onetime tax credit) to encourage property upgrade Downtown owners buildings. cohesive design concept for Downtown Libby, encourage business and property owners to incorporate the new design into their renovation and redevelopment projects, provide incentives (such matching grant program or onetime tax credit) to encourage property owners to upgrade Downtown buildings.
-The action was partially accomplished with updates to the City zoning code and Downtown Business District 2020. and partial implementation of the streetscape
+- Action 1.14 identified the City as a partner to allow residential uses of downtown buildings, which was accomplished with updates to the City zoning code and adoption of the Downtown Business District in 2020. - ✓ Action 6.1 identified the City as a partner to create and implement a cohesive design concept for Downtown Libby, encourage business and property owners to incorporate the new design into their renovation redevelopment projects, and and incentives provide (such the as matching grant program or onetime tax credit) to encourage property upgrade Downtown owners to buildings. cohesive design concept for Downtown Libby, encourage business and property owners to incorporate the new design into their renovation and redevelopment projects, and provide incentives (such as the matching grant program or onetime tax credit) to encourage property owners to upgrade Downtown buildings.
+The action was partially accomplished with updates to the City zoning code and Downtown Business District in 2020. and partial implementation of the streetscape